OSGConnect/connectbook/start/account/AP7/ap7-access.md

 The major steps to getting started with this access point are:

-* applying for an OSPool `ap7.ospool.osg-htc.org` Access Point account
+1. Applying for an OSPool `ap7.ospool.osg-htc.org` Access Point account
-* have your account approved by an OSG Team member
+2. Have your account approved by an OSG Team member
-* logging into `ap7.ospool.osg-htc.org`
+3. Log in to `ap7.ospool.osg-htc.org`

 This guide will discuss how to apply for an account and login to `ap7.ospool.osg-htc.org`.